 There are hundreds of books and resources available on the topic of breaking up with a love interest.
 There are even ones exploring the topic of breaking off a toxic friendship and dumping bad business relationships.
 But, I have yet to find anything out in the ether on how to kick a hobby to the curb.
-Noting that, I proclaim this Unclutterer entry as the authoritative work on breaking up with a hobby (I’m a little goofy this morning, just go with it).
+Noting that, I proclaim this Unclutterer entry as the authoritative work on breaking up with a hobby.
 I call it:

 You’re Just Not That Into Your Hobby

-Do you consider yourself a tennis player, but the last time you touched your racket was when Bill Clinton was president?
+Do you consider yourself a tennis player, but the last time you touched your racket was 25 years ago?
 Do you like the idea of being a scrapbooker but have never made a complete scrapbook?
 Are you keeping canvases for masterpieces you may one day paint, yet all of your paints are dried and your brushes deteriorating?
 Is your guitar missing strings and in a case at the back of a closet?
 Do you have areas of your home set aside or filled with stuff related to a hobby that you spend less than 10 hours on a year?

 If you answered yes to any of the questions above, you are just not that into your hobby.